Office of New Americans-Refugee Services

 - Medications taken regularly

 Health Screenings are routinely completed over two appointments (up to 3 hours each), depending on family group size.
-Clerical staff will confirm appointment time and make any adjustments. *Please make sure the client does not have other commitments during their clinic appointment time frame.
+HCHD emails an appt confirmation the week before the health screenings.
+The caseworker should reply to confirm BEFORE the appointment AND include the address, phone number, and county/city of residence (Henrico vs. Richmond).
+Please make sure the client does not have other commitments during their clinic appointment time frame.

-First appointment will be a Tuesday morning at 8:30 am and will include:
+The first appointment will be a Monday afternoon and will include:

-- TB screening & health history, TST for children under 3 years old & stool collection kits for young children
+- Intake visit with nurse-vital signs, height, weight, TB screening & health history, vision & hearing tests, RHS-15 Mental Health Screening for 14 yo and up, TST for children under 2yo & stool collection kits for young children

-Second appointment will be a Thursday afternoon at 12:30 pm and will include:
+The second appointment will be a Thursday afternoon and will include:

-- Physical examination by MD/NP with review of lab results
+- Physical examination by MD/NP with a review of lab results

 - Immunizations by nurse, read any children’s TST’s, process stool kits for O&P testing

-- Clients will be given a blue folder including: a copy of immunization record; immunization information sheets; labwork results; next appointment reminders.
-School health entrance forms for children >1 year old (TB Tspot results may be pending.
-Final lab results will be added to the medical referral).
+- Clients will be given a blue folder including: a copy of immunization record; immunization information sheets; labwork results; next appointment reminders; school health entrance forms for children >1 year old

-- Nurse will fax any prescriptions to preferred pharmacy (may include parasite prevention medication)
+- Nurse faxes any prescriptions to the preferred pharmacy (may include parasite prevention medication)

-- Pharmacy will call client to get Medicaid information and notify when prescriptions are ready for pick up
+- Pharmacy will call client/caseworker to get Medicaid information and notify when prescriptions are ready

-- Caseworker may need to assist client with getting medications
+- Caseworker may need to assist the client with getting medications

-- Medical referrals are emailed (password protected) or faxed to caseworker/medical liaison after all lab results are received and HHD services follow up appointments are made (typically within a week).
+- Medical referrals are emailed (password protected) to the caseworker/health liaison after all lab results are received and HCHD services follow up appointments are made (typically within a week).
+Health department follow up appts for TB, WIC, counseling, and lead programs must be done at the health department in the clients’ jurisdiction.

-- Nurse will call caseworker with any urgent needs and if client’s Tspot result is positive. *Positive Tspots require a free chest x-ray be done ASAP (same or next day) to rule out active TB (contagious) vs. latent TB (not contagious)
+- Nurse calls the caseworker with any urgent needs, and if the client’s tspot result is positive. *Positive tspots require a free chest x-ray be done asap (same or next day) to rule out active TB (contagious) vs. latent TB (not contagious)

-**All refugee clients need to be referred ASAP by caseworkers to local medical providers for primary care and dental care to ensure they have a medical home.
-Henrico County Health Department (HCHD) offers support medical services and education.
+All refugee clients should be referred to local medical providers for primary care and dental care, to ensure they have a medical home.
+HCHD offers support medical services and education.
 However, HCHD is not a primary care provider.
+HCHD can transfer health screening records to providers upon request, to promote continuity of care.

 West Henrico Health Department